Axway/amplify-central/content/en/docs/manage_compliance/compliance_axwaycli.md

 axway centrea get environment test -o yaml
 ~~~

-Example of the output of the envivronment resouec in yaml format:
+Example of the output of the environment resource in yaml format:
 ~~~
 Add environment resource example showing design and security compliance disabled
 ~~~